 The power of these vehicles must not exceed 1,000 watts and a maximum speed of 30 km/h without pedal assistance (45 km/h with pedal assistance).

-This category includes electric scooters and personal transporters (power up to 2,000 watts) with identical technical characteristics.
+This category includes electric scooters, cargo bikes and personal transporters (power up to 2,000 watts) with identical technical characteristics.
 A number plate is essential.
 Age: 14 years with a G or M licence, from 16 years without a licence.

 Helmet mandatory: cycle or moped helmet for vehicles with a speed in excess of 20 km/h and when pedal assistance is greater than 45 km/h.